Ohio Drug Rehab and Addiction Treatment Centers

 Oxycontin is a growing threat to Ohio; prescription drug abuse (as it is nationwide) is an emerging danger, too.
 Drug-induced deaths in Ohio exceed the national average; eight percent of Ohio residents have a problem with illicit drugs, which happens to be the national average.

 Marijuana possession in Ohio can be a serious offense not worth its consequences.
-Possession of less than 100 grams of marijuana is a $100 fine.
-Cultivation of less than 100 grams of marijuana is also a $100 fine.
 A sale of anything under 200 grams of marijuana is a felony with a 6 to 18 month jail sentence.
 If the sale is to a minor, takes place within 1,000 feet of a school, takes place within 100 feet of a minor, or if you have previous felony convictions the penalties will be increased.
 Drug convictions, excluding minor possession, will lead to your driving privileges being suspended for a minimum of 6 months and a maximum of 5 years.
 Ohio has recently taken action to decriminalize marijuana to a small degree; making possession of a small amount like a minor traffic offense.

 Any professional license is also suspended in Ohio.
 Probation may be available in lieu of prison if it is a first time offense.
-Ohio has a zero tolerance drugged driving law in effect.
+Ohio has a zero tolerance drugged driving law in effect and has taken attempts to curb drug addiction by forming the Ohio Drug Free Safety Program.

 Taking Action in Ohio